 Storage texel buffers are the equivalent concept, but applied to images instead of textures.
 Unlike uniform texel buffers, they can also be written to in the same way as for storage images.

 Multisampling is a technique that allows to reduce aliasing artifacts on images, by by sampling pixel coverage at multiple subpixel locations and then averaging subpixel samples to produce a final color value for each pixel.
 We have already started working on this feature, and included some patches on the development branch, but it is still a work in progress.
 Having said so, it is enough to get Sascha Willems’s basic multisampling demo working:

-In addition to work on specific features, we also spent some time fixing specific driver bugs, using failing Vulkan CTS tests as reference.
-Thanks to that work, the Sascha Willems’ radial blur demo is now properly rendering, even though we didn’t focus specifically on working on that demo:
+Again, in addition to work on specific features, we also spent some time fixing specific driver bugs, using failing Vulkan CTS tests as reference.
+So let’s take a look of some screenshots of Sascha Willem’s demos that are now working:

 We plan to work on supporting the following features next:

 - Multisample (finish it)